 - We can lend against future forecast income (something that banks cannot do), so we can generally lend at a higher quantum, or at an earlier stage – supporting businesses that are on the road to profitability but are not quite there yet.

-- We have teamed up with our partner, Growth Lending, an accredited provider of the Coronavirus Business Interruption Loan Scheme (CBILS) – so all of our expertise in working with fast-growing, innovative SMEs is driving Growth Lending’s CBILS loans.
+- We have teamed up with our partner, Growth Lending, to offer term loans, invoice finance and revolving credit facilities under the Coronavirus Business Interruption Loan Scheme (CBILS) – so all of our expertise in working with fast-growing, innovative SMEs is driving Growth Lending’s CBILS loans.